What is landscape management?

 By working together we can support our landscapes to thrive and build resilience to, and recover from, natural disasters like drought and bushfire.
 Among other benefits, it also helps to promote prosperous long-term businesses, thriving native species and ecosystems and resilient communities.

-The South Australian Government has reformed how our landscapes are managed by putting communities at the heart of sustainably managing their regions’ natural resources, with the support and expertise of local landscape boards.
+The South Australian Government has reformed how our landscapes are managed by putting community at the heart of sustainably managing their regions’ natural resources, with the support and expertise of local landscape boards.

 Underpinning this approach is the Landscape South Australia Act 2019 (the Act), which repealed the Natural Resources Management Act 2004 on 1 July 2020.

-Eight regional landscape boards and a metropolitan board, Green Adelaide, administer the Act across nine landscape management regions.
+Eight regional landscape boards and a metropolitan board, Green Adelaide, administers the Act across nine landscape management regions.

-The boards support local communities and land managers to be directly responsible for managing their region’s natural resources with an emphasis on land and water management, sustainable agriculture and pest animal and plant control.
+The boards support local communities and land managers to be directly responsible for managing their region’s natural resources with an emphasis on land and water management, biodiversity and pest animal and plant control.